-Local laboratories may also perform CD4 cell count testing as indicated in Appendix II.
+Local laboratories may also perform CD4 cell count testing as indicated in Appendix II: Schedule for Additional Procedures for Enrolled Participants who have a Reactive or Positive HIV Test Result (including HIV confirmatory visit).
 Non-US laboratories performing these tests will be monitored by the DAIDS Immunology Quality Assurance (IQA) program and UNKEQAS program and must demonstrate successful participation in these programs.
 US sites must use CLIA-certified laboratories; participation in the IQA program is recommended.